Paddy McCartin

-Patrick McCartin (born 19 April 1996) is an Australian rules footballer who plays for the Sydney Swans in the Australian Football League (AFL), having previously played for the St Kilda Football Club from 2015 to 2019.
+Patrick McCartin (born 19 April 1996) is a former Australian rules footballer who played for the Sydney Swans in the Australian Football League (AFL), having previously played for the St Kilda Football Club from 2015 to 2019.
 He was drafted as the number one pick in the 2014 AFL draft.

 AFL career

 St Kilda (2015-2019)

 McCartin finished his education at Geelong Grammar on a football scholarship after attending St Joseph's College, Geelong from years 7 to 10.
 He played junior football for the Geelong Falcons in the TAC Cup and Victoria Country at the AFL Under 18 Championships.